KaiMikkelsen/GuitarTracker/README.md

 - 1 hour: More Uart, trying to get an IP working on the esp8266

 Total: 60 Hours
 I started this project at the beginning of a work term, and was lucky that during the first week and and a bit I wasnt doing much programming at work, and so was keen to work on this when I get home.
-I also got covid and had nothing to do but program in my room for a week.
+Much of the project was also done during the week when I got covid.

 ## Resources